esilver0/CATT/sslstrip-experiment.md

 * Skip to [Run my experiment](#run-my-experiment)

 ## Background

+SSLstrip is a protocol downgrade attack that allows an attacker to

+**In progress**
+intercept the plaintext contents of an exchange that would normally be confidential.
+It involves two steps:

 SSLstrip is an attack on HTTPS that allows an attacker to intercept the plaintext contents of an exchange that would normally be confidential.
 It involves two steps:

 1. The attacker mounts an MITM (man-in-the-middle) attack so that traffic from the target device will be sent through the attacker.